target-san/Gateway/README.md

 1. Connectors - gateways should allow to pump items, liquids, power, AE cables and so on.

+## Build

+Get sources, then just

+    gradlew build

+## Development

+Get sources, then

+    gradlew setupDecompWorkspace

+then, for your favorite IDE,

+    gradlew eclipse

+or

+    gradlew idea

 ## TODO list

 1. End: gateway shouldn't be openable until dragon is dead
 2. End, Nether: achievements
 3. Some kind of locator tool - click on block in any world, then see corresponding search volume in Nether being visualized.
 4. Some method of less lossy gateway shutdown.
 5. Biometric control - check who can pass and who can't.
 Want to use existing biometrics API.
-6. Maybe, an OP variant which can be placed anywhere.
+Partially implemented - there are two events, one before travel, cancellable, and one after.
+This should allow to easily use any API via event hooks.

+## Dropped from consideration
+1. OP portals placeable anywhere - use Mystcraft/DimDoors/etc. for this matter